vibe-d/webchat-tutorial/tutorial/tutorial.md

 `ManualEvent` is a simple entity that has a blocking `wait()` method (it lets other tasks run while waiting), which can be triggered using `emit`.
 Many tasks can wait on the same event at the same time.

 Now that the backend is ready, we'll have to add some JavaScript to the frontend.
-The following file (`public/scripts/chat.js`) simply connects to our WebSocket endpoint and begins to listen for messages.
+The following file, `public/scripts/chat.js`, simply connects to our WebSocket endpoint and begins to listen for messages.
 Each message is appended to `<textarea>`'s contents.
 The `sendMessage` function will be the replacement for sending the chat message form.
 It sends the message over the WebSocket instead of submitting the form and then clears the message field for the next message.

 ```JavaScript
 function sendMessage()